-I'm currently a PhD student and graduate research assistant at the University of Michigan.
+I'm currently a PhD candidate and graduate research assistant at the University of Michigan.
 I'm working with Prof. Rada Mihalcea and the LIT lab.
-I'm working on a project related to question answering and conversational agents for the purpose of automated academic advising.
+I am planning on defending my thesis this fall (2020) and currently seeking a postdoctoral research position.

 Bee Focused - Versatile personal task management software that is simple to use.
 It currently includes functionality for creating hierarchies of tasks, viewing and sorting completed tasks, and adding notes, which are searchable.
 Searchable notes make it an effective research or personal notebook.

 Expressive Interviewing - The ongoing COVID-19 pandemic has raised concerns for many regarding personal and public health implications, financial security and economic stability.
 Alongside many other unprecedented challenges, there are increasing concerns over social isolation and mental health.
 This tool is a conversational system that draws on ideas from motivational interviewing and expressive writing.
 I have a number of ideas I want to implement as features in this site.
 I am working on expanding the number of topics that users can discuss, including a general conversation feature and a diary feature.
 I want users to be able to track mood or other indicators on a daily basis and to see how these correlate with summaries of their writing.
 I also would like to implement different speaking styles and personalities for the interviewer with the goal of building rapport with the user.